AndrewRTsao/dbt-scripts/update_license_for_old_users/README.md

 python update_licenses.py
 ```

 5. Once the script completes, besides updating the licenses for your inactive users, there will also be a resulting *inactive_users.csv* file, containing a list of all identified inactive users for your reference.

-Please note this script is only a starting poitn and reference the limitations below.
+This script is meant to only be a starting point.
+Please also reference the limitations below.

 ## Limitations of python script / post-script action items